sitarearsla/openpose-to-3d-pose-baseline/README.md

-## 3d-pose-baseline
+## Openpose to 3d-pose-baseline

-This is the code for the paper
+This is the up-to-date code for the paper below and extends it to use Openpose outputs.

 Julieta Martinez, Rayat Hossain, Javier Romero, James J. Little.
 _A simple yet effective baseline for 3d human pose estimation._